How to create more engaging employee benefit guides

 For instance, with personalized benefits, employees get to pick the best health insurance for their needs.
 They can keep their doctor and make sure they have all their medical records in one place.
 And if we think about it, it makes total sense.
 Take, millennials, for example.
 They grew up in a world full of possibilities and freedom of choice.
 So, it makes total sense they would benefit the most if the organization they work for or want to work for, would offer them personalized benefits.

 It comes to no surprise that there is a rise in non-traditional benefits that meet needs at different life stages.
-But companies that want to recruit top talent need to stay on top of their HR game and realize that putting together personalized employee benefit guides is essential in 2020.
+But companies that want to recruit top talent need to stay on top of their HR game with the help of recruiting CRM software and realize that putting together personalized employee benefit guides is essential in 2020.
 And also communicating them in an efficient manner.